Do Your Children Hustle?

-Teaching your kids to hustle or instilling a solid work ethic is critical to raising children.
-Too many of today's young children are spoiled and posses a sense of self entitlement, partly because of parenting style and cultural norms.
-I'm afraid that the old school mentality of not babying children may indeed be correct.
-I'm not advocating that parents create a "sweat shop" atmosphere at home, but parents must create an environment that consists of love, compassion, safety, and the idea that working hard is important.
+Teaching your kids to hustle or instilling a good work ethic is critical to raising children, in my view.
+And it seems many of today’s young children are spoiled and posses a sense of self entitlement, partly because of parenting style and cultural norms.
+I’m afraid that the old school mentality of not babying children may indeed be correct.
+I’m certainly not advocating that parents create a “sweat shop” (per the photo above) atmosphere at home, but parents must create an environment that consists of A., love, B., compassion, C., safety, and D., the idea that working hard is important.

 Here are a few tips that may instill the "hustling" mentality in your young children: